MediaBlog

 Sustainable Global Stewardship Program

-Condensed Spring Semester: 19 February - 21 April, 2012
+Condensed Spring Semester: 28 February - 27 April, 2024

-NOTE: Open to students from ANY campus, and non-students.
+**Open to students from all campuses worldwide**

-Top of page Prerequisites
+Top of page

 The Spring semester program has the following prerequisites:

-• A minimum cumulative grade point average (GPA) of 2.5 on a 4 point scale.
+.
+A minimum cumulative grade point average (GPA) of 2.5 on a 4 point scale.

-• Successful completion of 15 semester credits at an accredited college or university, or prior approval.
+.
+Successful completion of 15 semester credits at an accredited college or university, or prior approval.

-• Personal qualities that will facilitate a safe and supportive experience for all, as well as a sincere interest in learning and contributing positively to the program (see 'General Requirements').
+.
+Personal qualities that will facilitate a safe and supportive experience for all, as well as a sincere interest in learning and contributing positively to the program (see 'General Requirements').

-• Recommended (not required): Prior Spanish language study and/or other appropriate experience, and successful completion of an introductory environmental studies, global systems, community development, or related course.
+.
+Recommended (not required): Prior Spanish language study and/or other appropriate experience, and successful completion of an introductory environmental studies, global systems, community development, or related course.

 Top of page Field Study & Volunteer Work